 - Gravity-based pressure, such that a huge pile of sand on top of a thin metal line might cause the line to disintegrate.
 I am primarily interested in this because the computational problem would be a segmented scan along the columns of the grid, which would show off Futhark’s parallel capabilities better than just having a fairly simple block cellular automaton.

 - Bugfixing.
-In the video, you may have noticed a few columns of sand dropping some some seemingly inexhaustible source.
+In the video, you may have noticed a few columns of sand dropping from some some seemingly inexhaustible source.
 I am pretty sure this is due to a bug in the gravity rules, although they seem identical to the ones in Falling Turnip.